Articles on: Agents

 • Access to your Revscale Dashboard

-• Access to your website’s HTML or CMS
+• Access to your website’s HTML or CMS (WordPress, Webflow, Shopify, or a custom site)

 Step 1: Configure Your Chatbot (Recommended First)